MariamAlshammari/reading-notes/class-07.md

 *What's a Table?*
 **A table represents information in a grid format.
 Examples of tables include financial reports, TV schedules, and sports results**

-*The *table* element is used to create a table.
-The contents of the table are written out row by row.*
+**The *table* element is used to create a table.The contents of the table are written out row by row.**

  **the *tr* You indicate the start of each row using the opening *tr* tag.
 (The tr stands for table row.)
 It is followed by one or more**
 **the *td* elements (one for each cell in that row).
 At the end of the row you use a closing *tr* tag**